 The tax consequences of owning shares of the fund will vary depending on whether you own them through a taxable or tax-deferred account.
-Tax consequences result from distributions by the fund of dividend and interest income it has received or capital gains it has generated through its investment activities.
+Tax consequences result from distributions by the fund of dividend and interest income they have received or capital gains they have generated through their investment activities.
 Tax consequences also may result when investors sell fund shares after the net asset value has increased or decreased.